 - Prior Art Risk: Is there known prior art, or on the other extreme, has the patent's validity been tested in court.

-AcclaimIP users use the custom fields feature to build rating systems, design workflows and rate their own patents along these dimensions.
+AcclaimIP has many different value indicators in the system that you can use to help make these decisions, but users can also use the custom fields feature to build rating systems, design workflows and rate their own patents along these dimensions.
 A rating system, along with a home-grown taxonomy, makes you well-prepared to respond to any offensive or defensive opportunity you are presented with.

 Value indicators are not ratings systems, but they are very helpful to the patent researcher because they help you focus on patents that are potentially valuable.

 The number of forward citations a patent earns is perhaps the most well known patent value indicator.
 When patent references another patent, the referenced patent earns a forward citation.
 It takes time to earn forward citations.
 Most patents are published with few if any forward citations.
-For example, of the 6400 patents granted the week this article is written, only 24 had at least one forward citation, all of which were self-citations.
-Of the 6100 patents granted exactly one year ago, 84 received at least one forward citation.
-Of the 3764 patents granted exactly 5 years ago, 2580 have received at least one forward citation.
+For example, of the approximately 52,000 patents granted the week this was written, only 7 had at least one forward citation.

 The point is, it takes time to earn forward citations, so the value indicator doesn't become useful until about 3 to 5 years after a patent is granted.